-

 Member of the World's Biggest Yachts Club

-This yacht is proudly ranked at 39 in the YB100, our exclusive list of the World's Biggest Yachts by Gross Tonnage.
-It has held this distinguished position for 4 years, showcasing its unmatched true size.
+This yacht is proudly ranked at 43 in the YB100, our exclusive list of the World's Biggest Yachts by Gross Tonnage.
+It has held this distinguished position for 5 years, 8 months, showcasing its unmatched true size.

-This yacht also entered the traditional Top 100 Longest Yachts in 2011 at 17 and is now ranked 43, holding a spot in the table for 13 years, 8 months due to its extraordinary length.
+This yacht also entered the traditional Top 100 Longest Yachts in 2011 at 17 and is now ranked 45, holding a spot in the table for 15 years, 4 months due to its extraordinary length.

 To understand the difference visit our page on the World's Biggest Yachts.

-Pelorus Yacht is not For Sale
+Pelorus Yacht is For Sale

-Pelorus is NOT currently on the sales market.
-View all Lurssen yachts for sale from around the world.
+Pelorus is currently on the market for sale with an asking price of €160,000,000 EUR.
+View all Lurssen Yachts for sale from around the world.

 If you're the yacht owner, broker, or captain, please use the "Update Sales Info" link to report any changes to the sales information.
 Update Sales Info